2Abendsegler/GClh/docu/faq.md

 <br>

 <a id="5-en"></a>
-## 5. How can I start the Config of the GClh?
+## 5. How can I open the configuration (Config) of the GClh?
 <ul>
 	<li>
-		If you are on a geocaching page you can start the Config for the GClh with the F4 key on your keyboard, if you have not switched off this feature.
+		If you are on a geocaching page you can open the Config for the GClh with the F4 key on your keyboard, if you have not switched off this feature.
 	</li>
 	<li>
-		Or you can start the Config for the GClh <a href="https://www.geocaching.com/account/dashboard#GClhShowConfig">here</a>.
+		Or you can open the Config for the GClh <a href="https://www.geocaching.com/account/dashboard#GClhShowConfig">here</a>.
 	</li>
 	<li>
 		Or you can use the corresponding link on your <a href="https://www.geocaching.com/account/dashboard">dashboard</a> below your user name.